Small European villages to visit in December (quiet, festive, and worth staying In)

 If you’re ordering by the glass, keep an eye out for Chasselas, a crisp, lightly mineral white that pairs well with the kind of food you’ll find everywhere in Murten this time of year.
 Raclette, fondue, rösti, and other warming, cheese-based dishes that everyone love.
 These aren’t tourist gimmicks - this is just what people eat when it’s cold!
 You’ll often see filets de perche too, a delicate lake fish served with lemon butter or herbs, usually alongside simple winter sides like potatoes, roasted root vegetables, or a salad if you’re lucky.

 For a casual lunch or light dinner, Bistrottino, just off the main square, is a good call.
 It’s the kind of place you might walk past without noticing - just a few small tables, a handwritten chalkboard menu, and food that’s made with care.
 You’ll find homemade soups, tartines with local cheese or cured meat, and daily specials that follow the season.
-It’s quiet, affordable, and refreshingly normal - not staged for visitors, just a place locals actually eat.
+It’s quiet, affordable, and refreshingly normal - just a place locals actually eat.
 And sometimes that’s exactly what you want after a cold day out walking.

 Where to stay in Murten